Vivo Nex 3 has a 99.8% screen-to-body ratio

 Leave it to Vivo to unveil a nearly 7-inch smartphone with a chart-topping 99.8% screen-to-body ratio.
-During an event in Shanghai this evening, the Dongguan, China-based company took the wraps off of the Nex 3, which ships in both 5G and 4G variants and boasts a three-camera system with a telescopic lens.
+During an event in Shanghai, the Dongguan, China-based company took the wraps off the Nex 3, which ships in both 5G and 4G variants and boasts a three-camera system with a telescopic lens.

 Pricing and release dates have yet to be announced, but Vivo says the Nex 3 will be available in the coming months in Asia Pacific, Southeast Asia, and other markets.

-Its debut comes as the company, which now sells its phones in 1,000 cities in over 18 markets globally, reaches over two hundred million users.
+Its debut comes as the company, which now sells its phones in 1,000 cities in over 18 markets globally, reaches over 200 million users.
 “The Nex 3 series is testament to Vivo’s commitment to the future of smartphone design and development.
-It demonstrates Vivo’s continuous redefinition and breaking of boundaries, and pursuit of perfection, by providing users with advanced technology and an innovative product experience,” said Vivo senior vice president Spark Ni.
+It demonstrates Vivo’s continuous redefinition and breaking of boundaries and pursuit of perfection by providing users with advanced technology and an innovative product experience,” said Vivo senior vice president Spark Ni.

 Design

-The Vivo Nex 3 measures 167.44 by 76.14 by 9.4 millimeters and weighs 218.5 grams, which is roughly on par with its predecessor (157.2 by 75.3 by 8.1 millimeters and 199 grams).
-It’s cut from the same cloth too, with a vapor chamber cooling system designed to prevent overheating and a sloping back panel that tapers to the left and right to meet display-shielding reinforced glass
+The Vivo Nex 3 measures 167.44 x 76.14 x 9.4 millimeters and weighs 218.5 grams, which is roughly on par with its predecessor (157.2 x 75.3 x 8.1 millimeters and 199 grams).
+It’s cut from the same cloth too, with a vapor chamber cooling system designed to prevent overheating and a sloping back panel that tapers to the left and right to meet display-shielding reinforced glass.

 But that’s where the similarities end.
-The Nex 3 lacks physical buttons, instead opting for a touch-controlled scheme dubbed Touch Sense that comprises an in-display sensor and an x-axis vibration haptics system.
+The Nex 3 lacks physical buttons, instead opting for a touch-controlled scheme dubbed Touch Sense that comprises an in-display sensor and an X-axis vibration haptics system.
 As for the front camera — a 16-megapixel model with an f/2.09 aperture — it emerges from a recessed portion on the top of the Nex 3, driven by a purpose-fit motor and customized gear.

-The Nex 3 features what Vivo’s calling a “waterfall” display, a notch-free 6.89-inch Full HD (2,225 by 1080 pixels) POLED screen that extends along the curve of its left and right edges.
-Vivo says it’s built with luminescent materials that enable it to achieve display brightness up to 800 nits while minimizing flicker and supporting HDR10 plus 100% coverage of P3 wide color gamut.
+The Nex 3 features what Vivo’s calling a “waterfall” display, a notch-free 6.89-inch Full HD (2,225 x 1080 pixels) POLED screen that extends along the curve of its left and right edges.
+Vivo says it’s built with luminescent materials that enable it to achieve display brightness up to 800 nits while minimizing flicker and supporting HDR10, plus 100% coverage of P3 wide color gamut.

 5G and processor

-The premium Nex 3 model — the Nexus 3 5G — features 5G connectivity, courtesy a Qualcomm modem and custom 6-antenna design.
-(Vivo says it’s able to reach download speeds eclipsing 1Gbps.)
-They join a dual WLAN 2.4Ghz/5Ghz that’s able to use two Wi-Fi signal networks at the same time to boost wireless speeds.
+The premium Nex 3 model — the Nexus 3 5G — features 5G connectivity, courtesy of a Qualcomm modem and custom 6-antenna design.
+Vivo says it’s able to reach download speeds eclipsing 1Gbps.
+These join a dual WLAN 2.4Ghz/5Ghz that’s able to use two Wi-Fi signal networks at the same time to boost wireless speeds.

 The beating heart of the Nex 3 is Qualcomm’s Snapdragon 855 Plus, a beefed-up version of the San Diego chipmaker’s eight-core Snapdragon 855 system-on-chip.
 It’s paired with either 8GB or 12GB of RAM, depending on the configuration, and 256GB of speedy UFS 3.0 high-speed flash memory.

-Other accouterments of note include support for BeiDou and GLONASS positioning in addition to GPS, along with NFC and Bluetooth 5.0.
+Other accouterments of note include support for BeiDou and GLONASS positioning, in addition to GPS, and NFC and Bluetooth 5.0.

 Audio, battery, and camera